Olympiah/Get-To-Know-Me/README.md

 📊 Recently I gained an interest in data , I believe this is the future for most if not every industry, Thanks to the help of AI and Machine learning.
 Yes, I am a DATA SCIENCE enthusiast🤗

-⚽ I am a die hard fan of Manchester United but taking a break from the sport, you know why.
+⚽ I am a die hard fan of Manchester United **GGMU**.

-💻 I am not much of a Social Media person but you can reach me through linkedIn @ https://www.linkedin.com/in/olympiah-otieno-61b5a7204
+💻 I am not much of a Social Media person but you can reach me through linkedIn @ https://www.linkedin.com/in/olympiah-otieno

 ✒ "Life is too short, smile while you still have teeth😁